CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 FREE CLAT Study Material - Download PDF

-CLAT is one of the toughest law entrance exams in India and a highly competitive one.
-Most of the sections in CLAT 2025 focus on high-level reading and comprehension which can not be developed overnight.
-Given below are the tips to prepare for the CLAT syllabus 2025.
+CLAT is one of the toughest law entrance exams in India and is highly competitive.
+Close to 60000+ students appear for the exam.
+Most of the sections in CLAT 2026 focus on high-level reading and comprehension skills which can not be developed overnight.
+Given below are the tips to prepare for the CLAT syllabus 2026.

 • Start preparations early and give adequate time.
-Candidates should give at least six to eight months for CLAT preparation and deal with each subject in a dedicated manner.
+Candidates should spend at least six to eight months on CLAT preparation and deal with each subject in a dedicated manner.

 • Candidates must leave enough time at the back end to revise and consolidate one's learning for better performance during the exam.